Contact us

 The Virtual Financial Assets Act (the ‘VFAA’)

 The VFAA provides a legal framework for the issuing of ICOs and the treatment of cryptocurrencies.
 The lack of certainty in the legal status of tokens and cryptocurrencies has caused significant difficulties, particularly in cases where tokens have the characteristics of financial instruments but circumvent MiFID under the guise of their nature as digital assets.
-Malta has sought to clear this ambiguity by creating the Financial Instruments Test (the ‘test’) which classifies all DLT assets into three categories: virtual tokens, financial instruments or virtual financial assets.
+Malta has sought to clarify this ambiguity by creating the Financial Instruments Test (the ‘test’) which classifies all DLT assets into three categories: virtual tokens, financial instruments or virtual financial assets.

 The Financial Instruments Test